dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 {% endraw %}
 {% endhighlight %}

+You can run now your Symfony application to see if everything is working: `php bin/console server:start`.

 ### Including Bootstrap and Styles

 As it is, this template will look very ugly in your browser.
 So let's create a new css file. `web/css/style.css`

 Copy the contents of the file [found here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/web/css/style.css) into your new `style.css` file.

-Now it's time to include this file into our base template along with Bootstrap's CSS and Javascript files.
+Now, it's time to include this file into the base template alongside with Bootstrap's CSS and Javascript files.

 Open `app/Resources/views/base.html.twig` and replace its contents with: